hugomods/site/kroki/content/docs/styling/index.md

 All of Kroki diagrams have a class name called `.kroki`.

-1. `svg.kroki` for inline Korki diagrams.
+1. `svg.kroki` for inline Kroki diagrams.
-2. `embed.kroki` for embeded Kroki diagrams.
+2. `embed.kroki` for embedded Kroki diagrams.

 ## Example